heinrich5991/libtw2/doc/serverinfo_extended.md

     [4] vanilla_request
     [1] token

-`magic_bytes` must be the ASCII representation of "ex".
+`magic_bytes` must be the ASCII representation of "xe".

 `extra_token` contains a 16 bit big-endian integer that should be shifted by 8 to the left and combined with `token` with a bitwise or, before the extended